Cutbert1/Eco-Shop/README.md

 |Payment refund or product return for unsatisfied customer within a specified time-line|

 ## Marketing Strategies
-This is project has no budget and having considered pros and cons of all marketing strategies,  key marketing strategies  used are Organic social media marketing, Email marketing and Search engine optimisation.
+This project has no budget and having considered pros and cons of all marketing strategies,  key marketing strategies  used are Organic social media marketing, Email marketing and Search engine optimisation.

 **Reasons for choosing Organic social media marketing strategy:**
 * The business has little or no budget for affiliate marketing and paid advertising.